 Special notes to consider:

 Templates for emails can be created by users with HTML experience.
-Web & New Media can also create custom templates for $300.
+Web strategy and development can also create custom templates for $300.